rnnh/vaporiser/README.md

 ![vaporiser](assets/logo.svg)
 ![GitHub repo size](https://img.shields.io/github/repo-size/rnnh/vaporiser)

-[ｖａｐｏｒｉｓｅｒ](https://github.com/rnnh/vaporiser) is a Python script that creates a vaporwave (slowed and reverb) remix of a given MP3 file, with the option of playing over a looped GIF as a video.
+[ｖａｐｏｒｉｓｅｒ](https://github.com/rnnh/vaporiser) is a Python script that creates a vaporwave (slowed, with reverb) remix of a given MP3 file, with the option of playing over a looped GIF as a video.
 It adds reverb, applies a low-pass filter, slows down, and pitches down an input MP3 file.
 The result is written to a new MP3 file, and if a GIF is given in the command, an MP4 video file of the GIF on repeat for the duration of the remix is also created.
 The speed, pitch and low-pass filter cutoff can be controlled with the `--speed`, `--pitch` and `--lowpass` arguments (these are optional, default parameters are provided).
+A phaser effect can be applied with the `--phaser` argument.

 # Contents